Devilla/docs/ens-migration-february-2020/technical-description.md

 * Top-level domains (.eth, .luxe, .kred, .club, .art, .xyz, and .reverse) were migrated over as part of the deployment process.
 * .eth second-level domains (eg, foo.eth) will be migrated over automatically for users - see the ‘migration contract’ section below for details.
 * Subdomains managed by the Subdomain Registrar will also be migrated over automatically for users.
 * Subdomains created by other means will need to be recreated by the owner of the parent domain calling \`setSubnodeOwner\` or \`setSubnodeRecord\`.
-The PNS dapp at app.pns.domains provides a one-click button to to do this for domains that are owned directly by users.
+The PNS dapp at app.pulse.domains provides a one-click button to to do this for domains that are owned directly by users.
 * Reverse records (.addr.reverse domains) will need to be recreated by repeating the ‘claim’ process in the PNS dapp UI.
 * .xyz records will need to be migrated by repeating the ‘claim’ process proving ownership of the corresponding DNS domain.
 This can be done via the PNS Manager UI.
 * .kred, .art, and .club domains will be migrated by the operators of those top-level domains.

 Name resolution will continue to work normally for names that have not yet been migrated to the new registry.
 Migration is only necessary in order for users to be able to change the name’s ownership, resolver, or TTL.

-### .ETH Registrar
+### .PLS Registrar

 A new instance of the .eth registrar (BaseRegistrarImplementation) has been deployed, and can be found at 0x57f1887a8BF19b14fC0dF6Fd9B2acc9Af147eA85.
 This registrar is largely unchanged, with only a couple of minor modifications made to support the migration.